 Computer Hope Chat

 Computer Hope chat is another free service being provided by Computer Hope that allows anyone to connect and ask their questions live and talk with other users who're interested in computers.
-This service was created after many users requested such a service and to help users get their questions answered more quickly.
+Our chat was created after many users requested such a service and to help users get their questions answered more quickly.

 Because of the wide variety of users who help in the Computer Hope chat, we ask all users to obey the rules below.
 Users who do not follow these rules may be banned from this service and other Computer Hope services.

 - No spam or flooding of the channel or server.

 - No advertising other websites, services, or companies unless that advertisement answers someone's question.